denisstasyev/DLS_analysis/README.md

 # DLS Analysis
-### Course in Computational Mathematics at MIPT 5 semester.
+### Final project for the Computational Mathematics course at MIPT for 5 semester.

 ### Project Content:
 1. Two-particle recognition of the size of near and far particles;